SwiftlyS2-Plugins/AddonsManager/README.md

 - Use the `dotnet publish -c Release` command to build and package your plugin.
 - Distribute the generated zip file or the contents of the `build/publish` directory.

+## Acknowledgements

+This plugin is a port of Source2ZE's MultiAddonManager for SwiftlyS2.
+It is released under GPL with credits given to the original code writers.